Bus 55 from Keflavik to Reykjavik

 If you Google “How to get from Keflavik Airport to the BSÍ Bus Terminal in downtown Reykjavík”, the chances are high that the first 10 options will be for the “Flybus airport transfer”, which is a shuttle that operates between Keflavík Airport and the BSÍ Bus Terminal in downtown Reykjavík.

 The advantage is that they service the early morning departures.
-I do need to take one as my flight out of Reykjavik is at 07:30 but for an arrival at 3 pm, there is simply no need to take this very expensive option.
-Iceland is expensive enough, saving every penny where you can, is the main objective here.
+I need to take one as my flight out of Reykjavik is at 07.30 am, but for an arrival at 3 pm, there is simply no need to take this very expensive option.
+Iceland is expensive enough; saving every penny where you can is the main objective here.

-The Keflavik Airport Bus 55 to the BSI Bus Terminal in downtown Reykjavik will cost you just 2280 ISK.
+The Keflavik Airport Bus 55 to the BSI Bus Terminal in downtown Reykjavik will cost you just 2,400 ISK (2026 price).

 This is the cheapest option, but check the timetable as it is not an option for those early morning flights!

-This is the location of the Keflavik Airport Bus 55 on Google Maps.
+This is the location of the bus stop for the Keflavik Airport Bus 55 on Google Maps:

 If in doubt, head to the Aurora Hotel, seen in the background: